 Mechanism of Action

-Our mechanism of action is unique and differentiated as it targets specific epidermal dendritic cells, called Langerhans cells, which capture the antigen and migrate to the lymph node in order to activate the immune system without passage of the antigen into the bloodstream.
+Our mechanism of action aims to target specific epidermal dendritic cells, called Langerhans cells.
+Pre-clinical research has shown that these cells capture antigens and migrate to the lymph node in order to activate the immune system without passage of the antigen into the bloodstream.

-We believe our innovative EPIT® has the potential to offer compelling clinical benefits to patients suffering from severe allergies
+Our innovative EPIT® mechanism of action may have the potential to offer compelling clinical benefits to patients suffering from food allergies.

-By delivering the allergen directly to the lymph node through the Langerhans cells, EPIT® activates specific regulatory T cells (Tregs) that can down-regulate the Th2-oriented reaction to the allergen.
-The absence of passage of allergens into the bloodstream explains the safety while the activity in the lymph node explains the efficacy of EPIT®.
+By delivering the allergen directly to the lymph node through the Langerhans cells, pre-clinical research has shown that EPIT® activates specific regulatory T cells (Tregs) that can down-regulate the Th2-oriented reaction to the allergen.
+The absence of passage of allergens into the bloodstream may result in a favorable safety and tolerability profile.

 The Viaskin® patch contains allergen protein in its original antigenic state, which allows the skin to be continuously exposed to the allergen over time.

-Because of its ease of use, well-demonstrated safety profile and deep immunomodulations, EPIT® will allow to treat all patients suffering from severe allergies, including very young children, without risk of anaphylaxis.
-This approach used for an early treatment of allergies in children during the “window of opportunity” which could prevent disease progression in these patients or the development of polyallergies.
+Because of its potential ease of use and safety profile, EPIT® may offer a treatment option for patients suffering from food allergies, including very young children.
+This approach, if used for an early treatment of allergies in children during the “window of opportunity,” could help prevent disease progression in these patients or the development of polyallergies.

 Containing a dry layer of allergen in its center, the patch is positioned on intact skin, without prior preparation.